 ALL of the proceeds of the Cady Run are used to purchase automated external defibrillators (AEDs) for Idaho Falls area schools in Districts 91 and 93.
 AEDs, along with CPR, have saved countless lives following sudden cardiac arrest (SCA), which is the leading cause of death of young athletes and can occur because of severe trauma such as that caused in a car crash.

-11 AEDs have been donated to date, or two per year since 2014:
+17 AEDs have been donated to date:

 - Idaho Falls High School athletic programs (District 91)